Q: Which of the following statements correctly describe key aspects of k-means? Select all that apply.

 - The observation is on the boundary between clusters.

-- The observation is suitably within its own cluster and well separated
+- The observation is suitably within its own cluster and well separated from other clusters.

 - The observation may be in the wrong cluster.